... and apologies, Endicott!

 | Simple development steps for better web and mobile application security|

-on common vulnerabilities, using cross-site scripting (XSS), SQL
+focus on common vulnerabilities, using cross-site scripting (XSS), SQL

 injection, parameter tampering, cooking poisoning, and information leakage.
 This article describes and gives examples and